-Both evaluations used a quasi-experimental design and analyzed data from a dataset composed of information from a variety of VA databases.
-The sample was pulled from Department of Defense and the VA Infrastructure for Clinical Intelligence.
-The VHA Corporate Data Warehouse was used to obtain patient- and VAMC- level characteristics, and other databases were used to obtain information like Veteran secondary insurance coverage, employment rate, Medicare Advantage penetration, and so on.
+Evaluations used data from a variety of VA databases.
+The sample was pulled from Department of Defense and the VA Infrastructure for Clinical Intelligence data.
+The VHA Corporate Data Warehouse was used to obtain patient- and VAMC-level characteristics, and other databases were used to obtain information like Veteran secondary insurance coverage, employment rate, Medicare Advantage penetration, and so on.
 The final sample included Veterans who separated from active service between 2010 and 2017 and included around 110,000 observations.